maialenz/WetPaws/README.md

         - Linked icons to social media platforms.
         - They'll open in a separate blank page for the users' comfort.
         - Color changing hover feature for
-    - Information of the company
+    - Owners name and email address
+    - Contact details

 ---

 ### Features left to implement

-- Gallery: due to the lack of pictures of different dogs and the shot time frame for the project to be done, I decided to leave the Gallery feature out for the time being.
-The gallery would be incorporated once I had a wider customer directory and longer period to implement this feature.
+- Gallery slideshow : due to the lack of knowledge on JavaScript and jQuery and the short time frame for the project to be done, I decided to leave the Gallery slideshow feature out for the time being.
+The gallery slideshow would be incorporated once I had a wider customer directory and longer period to implement this feature.
+In the first release the small gallery will consist on small selection of responsive pictures, but they won't be clickable

 - Booking calendar: I decided to leave the calendar for booking preference out because I do not have the skills required to implement this feature.